ethpm/ethpm-cli/docs/create.rst

 Creating your ethPM manifest
 ============================

-Now that you have the solidity compiler output for your project, there are two options for creating a valid ethPM manifest.
+Now that you have the solidity compiler output for your project, there are two options for creating an ethPM manifest.

 Manifest Wizard
 ~~~~~~~~~~~~~~~